Housing Vulnerabilities

 Hundreds of thousands of Houston-area residents face housing insecurity, vulnerability and inequity.
 For the most part, these are our neighbors who are burdened by housing costs, face economic insecurity, and have been negatively impacted by multiple devastating disasters.
 These challenges ultimately increase a household’s vulnerability to the next crisis, which can perpetuate a cycle of housing challenges and instability.

-When housing prices rise faster than income growth and more households are forced to allocate more than 30% of thier income to housing, the result is heightened housing insecurity and vulnerability.
+When housing prices rise faster than income growth and more households are forced to allocate more than 30% of their income to housing, the result is heightened housing insecurity and vulnerability.
 Natural disasters also contribute to housing vulnerabilities because they tend to damage or destroy the “naturally occurring” supply of affordable housing.
 Houston-area households have been hit with multiple devastating crises such as Hurricane Harvey in 2017, the COVID-19 pandemic, Winter Storm Uri in 2021, and Hurricane Beryl in 2024.
-Research has found that neighborhoods with greater pre-existing housing inequities see such inequities exacerbated by disasters because the homes are less able to withstand or recover from flooding or strong winds in the first place — for several reasons, including location (e.g., in a floodplain), infrastructure disinvestment (e.g., lack of storm drainage), use of low-quality materials, or because of damage caused by previous disasters.
+Research has found that neighborhoods with greater pre-existing housing disparities see these disadvantages exacerbated by disasters because the homes are less able to withstand or recover from flooding or strong winds in the first place — for several reasons, including location (e.g., in a floodplain), infrastructure disinvestment (e.g., lack of storm drainage), use of low-quality materials, or because of damage caused by previous disasters.
 These obstacles can lead to unsafe and unsanitary housing conditions, overcrowding, evictions, or even homelessness.

 By exploring and understanding housing vulnerabilities in Houston, we can take informed action to increase access to disaster-resilient, safe and affordable housing throughout our region.